 Making the black box transparent

 The Internet has often been referred to as a “black box” when it comes to troubleshooting.
 Very few tools provide any level of useful visibility into what happens inside the Internet and historically troubleshooting has involved a lot of finger pointing and everyone having a theory involving the problem not being their fault.
 ThousandEyes is revolutionizing how we troubleshoot these issues by providing transparency to the Internet and a common view all parties can use together when trying to find the root cause of problems.
-I encourage you to try out ThousandEyes today and see how path visualization can decipher the Internet for you.
+I encourage you to sign up for a free trial of ThousandEyes and see how path visualization can decipher the Internet for you.